 SA109 : Non Resident Case Study 1 - Leaving UK & Split Year Treatment

 Venessa left the UK on 1 November 2019 to work permanently in France.
-She currently completes a tax return as she receives dividend income from her UK investments and also rents out property.
+She currently completes a tax return as she receives dividend income from her UK investments and also rents out a property.
 She has always been UK resident.
 She started work in Paris on 7 November 2019 and will work on average 40 hours per week.
 She will occasionally be required to attend business meetings in the UK.
 She is keeping the house she lived in vacant and will come back to the UK periodically to visit family and friends.

 Q. What tax year does this relate to?